 08. 2020 Polestar 2

-The compact all-electric sedan will pose a serious threat to the Tesla Model 3.
-Not only will it be similarly priced, but it’ll sport as much as 350 miles of range while adding around 400 horsepower into the mix.
-Those are the initial specs of the more advanced models which should cost as much as $60,000, however.
-The model with smaller battery specifications still hasn’t been disclosed.
-The final product should draw inspiration from the Volvo 40.2 Concept unveiled in 2016.
-In any case, it will be built on their Compact Modular Architecture platform (CMA).
-Although most people don’t associate the Polestar brand with its parent company immediately, everyone can see that the Swedes are finally catching up with the big players in the luxury car market.
+The final product draws inspiration from the Volvo 40.2 Concept unveiled in 2016 and is built on the company’s Compact Modular Architecture platform (CMA).
+Although most people don’t associate the Polestar brand with Volvo, everyone can see that the Swedes are finally catching up.
 After the latest XC90 and S90 have finally pushed their luxury and quality to another level, the Polestars should position them as one of the major players on the EV market.

 07. 2020 BMW i4

 The aforementioned Polestar 2 won’t be the only Tesla Model 3 fighter ready by 2020.
 After unveiling the i Vision Dynamics Concept at the 2017 Frankfurt motor show, the Germans announced the concept’s production successor at the 2018 Geneva show.
 It’ll don the i4 name which isn’t surprising considering the German automaker’s first mass-produced electric car – the i3 – has been available since 2013.

 The 2020 BMW i4 should retain the concept’s 4-door fastback styling and a few small details, but will still be heavily revised in order to meet the industry’s standards.
 Comparison with the 4 Series Gran Coupe seems to be the most fitting at this moment.